-Save and close the file (WriteOut and Exit, i.e. Ctrl+O, Ctrl+X in nano).
+Save and close the file (WriteOut and Exit, i.e. Ctrl+O, return, Ctrl+X in nano).

 Now usually this would be enough, but Ubuntu Minimal is missing a few components.
 So now type sudo apt-get install v86d.
 This tells Ubuntu to install the v86d package that does something.
 If you left out this step, you would get an error message telling you that v86d doesnt work on the next step.
 Confirm that you want to install these whopping 370kb of code by pressing y when asked.
 It will churn a bit.

 Type in sudo modprobe uvesafb.
 The graphics drivers on Linux all implement the so-called framebuffer commands.
 That's what fb here stands for.
 VirtualBox emulates a VESA display, and uvesafb is the modern version of the vesafb graphics driver youd want for that.
 So were telling our Kernel to load that module now.

 If all works, all that you should see is that your screen resizes to 640480, i.e. becomes more square-ish:

 Now we don't want to manually have to activate the frame buffer every time, so lets add it to the list of modules the Kernel loads automatically at startup.
 Type sudo nano /etc/initramfs-tools/modules to edit the module list and add uvesafb to the end of the list (in my case, that list is empty):

 The professionals also suggest that you check the file /etc/modprobe.d/blacklist-framebuffer.conf to make sure it doesnt list uvesafb as one of the modules not to load.
 If it does, just put a # in front of it to deactivate it.

 Now run sudo update-initramfs -u which tells the system to re-generate some of the startup files that are affected by us adding a new module to the list.
 It will churn for a moment.